a-mix1/Mini-Tune/README.md

 Follow these steps to install Mini-Tune on your local machine:

-1. Clone or download the repository to your local machine.
+1. Download the repository to your local machine.

 2. Extract the files.